 - Patients who travel in their own private vehicle for treatment must contact their health plans for more information about how to receive a reimbursement and the reimbursement amount.

-- Patients requesting to receive a reimbursement for remaining costs from the local authority's social services office must provide up-to-date documentation indicating income, copies of receipts, details about appointment dates at the hospital and details regarding the amount of reimbursement received from the health plan.
+- Patients requesting to receive a reimbursement for remaining costs from the local authority's social services office (dependent on the budget of that office) must provide up-to-date documentation indicating income, copies of receipts, details about appointment dates at the hospital and details regarding the amount of reimbursement received from the health plan.
+Link to find your local Social Services Department

 Reimbursements for Private Car Travel